 The school has had great success with its approaches to overcoming barriers with disadvantaged children.
 We have found that the 1:1 tuition and small group intervention programs have really helped to fill gaps in knowledge and further promote learning opportunities.
 Furthermore, the ability of the school to tailor a program of support to the individual needs of each child has meant that, through close monitoring, they achieve and progress in line with their peers.

 The impact of the above support is measured through in-school tracking data.
 Interventions and academic support is monitored by the class teacher on a daily basis and pupil progress meetings occur with the Head Teacher each 1/2 term.
 All pupil’s attainment and progress (including pupil premium children) is monitored and discussed at this meeting and interventions are evaluated and new targets set.

-Pupil premium spending is reviewed at the end of each half term with class teachers and full termly with Governors.
+Pupil premium spending is reviewed at the end of each half term with class teachers and full termly with local advisors.
 A revised plan is drafted when funding is released in April and this is utilised as a working document from this point.